Taccoform Tutorial Series - Part II

 Apply complete!
 Resources: 0 added, 0 changed, 2 destroyed.

-1. Create a new resource with for_each instead of count:
+- Create a new resource with

 resource "digitalocean_droplet" "web" {